ƒ

 A trigger point on a muscle feels like a knot, much harder than the surrounding tissue.
 When your physician presses on the spot, it should hurt not only on the muscle but also in the area where the referred pain has been an issue.
 If you’re getting headaches, a trigger point injection for migraines is a possible solution.

 Our pain management doctor may initially prescribe rest, over-the-counter pain relievers, and physical therapy to treat your condition.
-But if those treatments don’t have an immediate effect, especially if you’re suffering from severe or debilitating headaches, trigger point injections for migraines may be the next option.
+But if those treatments don’t have an immediate effect, especially if you’re suffering from severe or debilitating headaches, trigger point injections may be the next option.
 It puts pain medicine and anti-inflammatory drugs right at your trigger point.

-Yosef KlineTrigger-point injections for migraines or other referred pain are done in our doctor’s office.
-Once the diagnosis is confirmed, and your trigger point has been identified:
+Trigger-point injections for migraines or other referred pain are done in our doctor’s office.

 The medication injected is a mix of saline, anti-inflammatory steroids, and an anesthetic.
 The steroid works to reduce inflammation.
 The anesthetic blocks the pain signals from the trigger point, so you should immediately feel a decrease in pain.
 The steroids often take a couple of days to begin working, but pain relief from the myofascial trigger point injection should stop your headaches and the trigger point pain.